kechavious/misinfomation/README.md

 ## 📄 License

 MIT License
-This project was developed as part of coursework at New York University.
+This project was developed as part of coursework at New York University (NYU).
 NYU does not claim ownership or endorsement of this software.